alexware/design-patterns-swift/README.md

-# Implementing native (and not very native) iOS Design Patterns in Swift 4 ;]
+# Implementing Design Patterns in Swift 4 ;]

-The aim is to showcase 'real-world' design patterns implementations (or close to that) instead of abstaract bullshit (the ones with Shapes, Food, Animals etc.) ;] Some of the code is omitted for brevity.
+The aim is to showcase 'real-world' design patterns implementations (or close) instead of abstract definitions and examples (Foo/Bar/Baz, Shapes/Food/Animals etc.) ;] Note: some of the code is omitted for brevity check out playground/project to see full implementation.

 ## Command
 > Pattern is used to incapsulate an operation (parameters required to execute the operation) so that it can be invoked later or by a different component. </br>